geroldmeisinger/ComfyUI-outputlists-combiner/README.md

 ![ImageGrids example](/workflows/Example_04_ImageGrids.png)
 (workflow included)

-Makes use of `delimited_str` to correctly file the annotation labels for the grid.
+Makes use of `delimited_str` to correctly fit the annotation labels for the grid.

 Note that with OutputLists the images from the KSampler are individual items, i.e. `batch_size=1`.
 But the image-grid node expects batches, that's why we need to rebatch them into `batch_size=9` with the `Rebatch images` core node.